ern0/youda/README.md

 ## How to setup ##

-  - download this script to your computer, then change download path and listen port, if you want
+  - download this script to your computer
   - install youtube-dl
     on a Mac: brew install youtube-dl
     on any OS: sudo pip install --upgrade youtube_dl